-Ceilings

-Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Ceilings Repair category 1 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.
+The ceilings are of lath and plaster construction and there is evidence of cracking and unevenness.
+Repairs should be anticipated.

 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.
+See 'Dampness, rot and infestation' section.

 Floors including sub-floors

 Repair category 1

 Notes No significant defects noted within the limitations of the inspection.
+Areas of loose/ uneven flooring were noted.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair/ good condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
 The kitchen fittings are generally in adequate condition for their age and type.

-The kitchen door should be reinstated.

 Chimney breasts and fireplaces

 Repair category 1

-Notes All original fireplaces have been sealed / blocked and we assume adequately vented.
+Notes All original fireplaces have been sealed and we assume adequately vented.